-Most ladies - and many men - have tried a peel-off face masque at home.
-These products are usually applied to damp skin creating a film which is peeled off after 10 minutes or so once dry, freeing pores of trapped dirt.
+Many of you will have tried a peel-off face mask at home.
+These products are usually applied to damp skin, creating a film which is peeled off after 10 minutes or so once dry, freeing pores of trapped dirt.
 The experience of a peel facial at a spa however is often far different.

 The majority of peels offered within medical spa environments are designed to remove entire layers of dead skin cells and target the skin’s appearance at a much deeper level, to reveal a brighter and more youthful complexion.
-Many of these treatments utilise an acidic chemical (see ‘Chemical peel facials’), while others feature light impulse therapy (see ‘Laser peel facials’).
-An increasing number of traditional spas are offering non-chemical and non-laser ‘peel’ facials too, promising similar results with minimal risk of irritation (see ‘ Non-chemical and non-laser peel facials’).
+Many of these treatments utilise an acidic chemical (see the ‘chemical peel facials’ section below), while others feature light impulse therapy (see ‘laser peel facials’).
+An increasing number of traditional spas are offering non-chemical and non-laser peel facials too, promising similar results with minimal risk of irritation (see ‘non-chemical and non-laser peel facials’).

-Chemical peels are one of the best known non-surgical cosmetic procedures available.
-These facials can be used to transform blotchy and/or sun-damaged skin, and to reduce the appearance of blemishes like fine lines, scars and age spots, while providing an overall radiant and younger-looking look.
+Chemical peels are one of the best-known non-surgical cosmetic procedures available.
+These facials can be used to transform blotchy and/or sun-damaged skin, and to reduce blemishes like fine lines, scars and age spots, while providing an overall more radiant and younger-looking appearance.

 The therapist will check your skin at regular intervals throughout the treatment to ensure it is not reacting adversely to the applied chemical.

 During the treatment itself, you will likely feel a very mild burning sensation once the involved acidic solution is applied to your face.
-Be sure to inform the dermatologist/esthetician immediately in the rare case you should you feel any significant pain.
+Be sure to inform the dermatologist/aesthetician immediately should you feel any significant discomfort or pain.

 Depending on the type of laser used by your selected medical spa, laser peel facials - also known as ‘laser resurfacing’ - can be used to diminish shallow acne scars, even-out pigmentation, tighten and smooth skin, and remove fine lines.

 There are two main types of laser facial - ablative and non-ablative.
 The former sees the epidermis destroyed by intense light radiation, to expose and stimulate the dermis - heating the dermis encourages a boost in collagen production, meaning replacement skin will be ‘plumper’, and you’ll appear more youthful.
-Non-ablative laser facials meanwhile, target the dermis similarly but without damaging the epidermis.
+Non-ablative laser facials, meanwhile, target the dermis but without damaging the epidermis.

-Regardless of whether you choose an ablative or non-ablative procedure, your face will be cleansed and anesthetised before your therapist points the laser beam over the areas to be treated (these will be decided during your preceding consultation).
-The therapist will control how deep the laser penetrates in order to tackle different skin problems and/or imperfections accordingly.
+Whether you choose an ablative or non-ablative procedure, your face will be cleansed and anesthetised before your therapist points the laser beam over the areas to be treated (these will be decided during your preceding consultation).
+The therapist will control how deep the laser penetrates in order to tackle your specific skin problems and/or imperfections.

-The amount of discomfort felt during your laser facial is largely dependant on whether it is ablative or non-ablative, and how your selected spa performs the treatment.
-For both ablative and non-ablative facials, a local anesthetic will be used to prevent you feeling any pain while the laser and/or other tools (a DermaRoller, for example) are used on your skin.
+The amount of discomfort felt during your laser facial is largely dependent on whether it is ablative or non-ablative, and how your selected spa performs the treatment.
+For both ablative and non-ablative facials, a local anaesthetic will be used to prevent you feeling any pain while the laser and/or other tools (a DermaRoller, for example) are used on your skin.

 For the vast majority who undergo ablative procedures, the most discomfort is felt during the healing stage of the facial (i.e. for up to 10 days following the treatment).
 Treated skin can become red, itchy and flaky, and some mild bruising is not uncommon.
-Many however, would argue the final results are worth it - just be sure to book your facial at least a fortnight ahead of any special event you are hoping to look your best for.
+Many, however, would argue the final results are worth it - just be sure to book your treatment at least a fortnight ahead of any special event for which you are hoping to look your best.

-Laser peel facials can differ greatly between resorts and each treatment has its own unique aftercare requirements - always follow the advice given to you by your dermatologist/esthetician.
+Laser peel facials can differ greatly between medical spas and each treatment has its own unique aftercare requirements - always follow the advice given to you by your dermatologist/aesthetician.

-Some people are unable, or reluctant, to undergo chemical application or laser therapy, and so an increasing number of traditional spas now offer ‘peel facials’ which involve the use of neither.
-Instead these treatments feature specially created, exfoliants and/or peel-off masks (comprising ingredients more effective and luxurious than those found in the home products mentioned in the introduction to this article) to encourage dead skin cell removal.
+Some people are unable, or reluctant, to undergo chemical application or laser therapy, and so an increasing number of traditional spas now offer ‘peel facials’, which involve the use of neither.
+Instead, these treatments feature specially-created, exfoliants and/or peel-off masks (comprising ingredients more effective and luxurious than those found in home products) to encourage dead skin cell removal.

 These special products are teamed with unique face massage techniques designed to stimulate the skin deep down in the dermis.
 These techniques increase collagen production in a similar way to chemical and laser-based peel treatments, but without the risk of skin irritation caused by damage to the epidermis.